 In the petition, Katie said that Kouri had a financial motive to murder Eric, and listed them as follows:

 Eric married Kouri on June 15, 2013, and starting as early as 2016 (and perhaps earlier), Kouri allegedly began having serious financial troubles.
-Katie said she believed Kouri began stealing money from Eric to help her with buying and selling homes.
+Katie said she believed Kouri began stealing money from Eric to help her buy and sell homes.
 This included Kouri allegedly taking money from bank accounts owned by Eric and running debts on credit cards in Eric’s name without his knowledge.

 According to the petition, Eric learned in Sept.
 2020, that Kouri had withdrawn at least $100,000 from his bank accounts.
 He also reportedly learned that Kouri had wrongfully borrowed large amounts of money on his credit cards.
 Eric allegedly confronted Kouri about the stolen money, and she admitted to taking it.

 The amount of money Kouri reportedly stole from bank accounts is estimated to have been more than $100,000.
 The amount of money wrongfully charged to Eric’s credit cards is estimated to have been more than $30,000.